pramitpal/VSDIAT_workshop/README.md

  All the steps are further discussed in details in the repository.

-# About Google SkyWater PDK
+# Google SkyWater PDK Overview
-  Google and SkyWater Technology Foundry in collaboration have released a completely open-source Process Design Kit(PDK) in May, 2020.
-The current release target to a SKY130 (i.e. 130 nm) process node is available as [SkyWater Open Source PDK](https://github.com/google/skywater-pdk).
-The PDK provides Physical VLSI Designer with a wide range of flexibility in design choices.
-All the designs and simulations listed in this repository are carried out using the same SkyWater Open Source PDK.
+  In May 2020, Google and SkyWater Technology Foundry collaborated to release a completely open-source Process Design Kit (PDK).
+The current release target is an SKY130 (130 nm) process node and is available as [SkyWater Open Source PDK](https://github.com/google/skywater-pdk).
+This initiative makes sure that the Physical VLSI Designer has a lot of design options thanks to the Opensource PDK.
+This PDK also comes with a lot of designs which can be used for layout and simulations using the SKY130 nm pdk.

 # List of All Open-Source Tools Used
   | Name of Tool | Application / Usage |